Civitao/Civitao/README.md

 Call me Civitao

-- Self-taugh Front-end Development Student
+- Self-taught Front-end Development Student

 <!---
 Civitao/Civitao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.